New Balance® Shoes for Diabetics

 • The Fresh Foam Midsole offers an Ultra-Cushioned feel.

-• The outsole is a high traction and durable rubber.
+• The outsole is a high-traction, durable rubber.

 5